About the course

 School-based training is an integral part of the course, and you will work with pupils in key stages 1 and 2.
 We offer the course in partnership with local and regional primary schools, which play a key role in the teaching and assessment of your professional competence against the teachers' standards.
 In total you spend 120 days in school over the year.
 You will be assigned a school-based mentor for your placement.

-GCSE grade C or Grade 4 in English Language and mathematics and science, or equivalent.
+GCSE grade C or Grade 4 in English Language and mathematics, or equivalent.
 Where applicants have achieved a GCSE grade 4 or above in English literature only we will look for further evidence of a breadth of achievement in English.
 We consider applicants who are in the process of obtaining GCSEs.

 An honours degree (normally 2.2 or above).

 Candidates who are successful will demonstrate a sound understanding of teaching and how children learn, where possible within a school setting.
 We encourage all candidates to evidence their understanding by drawing on related examples or experiences, such as time spent in schools or other learning settings.
 Demonstrating an ability to make links between experience and knowledge, and their proposed career would be desirable.